 To make handling and taming easier, there are a few simple rules to follow to make sure your hamster is not stressed before you begin the training process.

-- When you bring home a new hamster, give them a week or so to adjust to their new home and surroundings before you try to do much handling.
+- When you bring home a new hamster, give it a week or so to adjust to its new home and surroundings before you try to do much handling.

 - Make sure your hamster has a good-sized cage and the other necessities for stress-free housing.

-- Don't disturb or try to handle your hamster during the day when they are sleeping.
-Work on taming and handling them only after they have emerged from their nest on their own.
-Waking a sleeping hamster is a fairly certain way to make them defensive and grumpy!
+- Don't disturb or try to handle your hamster during the day when it is sleeping.
+Work on taming and handling it only after it has emerged from its nest on its own.

 Steps to Taming a Hamster

 Taming a hamster requires time and patience.
 Don't rush through the steps.
-Take the time to get to know your hamster and respond to their cues.
-The key here is to earn your hamster's trust so they can learn that there is no reason to be afraid of you.
-Remember, if you push your hamster too far, too fast, your hamster will be stressed and it will be harder to gain their trust.
-Be sure your hamster is not stressed by any of these steps before moving on to the next one.
+Take the time to get to know your hamster and respond to its cues.
+The key here is to earn your hamster's trust so it can learn that there is no reason to be afraid of you.

-- Step 1: Allow your hamster time to become comfortable in their new environment.
+Allow your hamster time to become comfortable in its new environment.
 Signs of a relaxed hamster are that they are eating, drinking, and playing when you are present.

-- Step 2: Spend more time around your hamster's cage and quietly talk to them to get them used to your voice.
-If you don't know what to say, try reading a book out loud or singing softly to them!
+Spend more time around your hamster's cage and quietly talk to it to get it used to your voice.
+If you don't know what to say, try reading a book out loud or singing softly.

-- Step 3: Offer some favorite treats (try sunflower seeds, bits of raisin, or other dried fruits) to your hamster from your hand.
-Start by offering treats through the bars of the cage (if you have a wire cage, otherwise just offer them right at the edge of the cage door) and once your hamster scurries over for the treats try putting your hand just inside the cage.
+Offer some favorite treats to your hamster from your hand.
+Start by offering treats through the bars of the cage if you have a wire cage, otherwise just offer them right at the edge of the cage door.
+Once your hamster scurries over for the treats try putting your hand just inside the cage.
 Don't try to touch your hamster but rather let your hamster come over to explore your hand.

 How to Pick Up a Hamster

-Gloves or a thick towel can be used if you must pick up a hamster that bites and for one that the cup method hasn't worked.
-This can be really stressful and cause your hamster to resist handling even more, therefore, if it is necessary to use this method, take extra care to be as gentle as possible.
+Gloves or a thick towel can be used if you must pick up a hamster that bites and if the cup method hasn't worked.
+This can be really stressful and cause your hamster to resist handling even more, so if it is necessary to use this method, take extra care to be as gentle as possible.